Frequently Asked Questions

 In fact, there are studies showing how effective distance education can be.
 It may even be more rigorous than learning at a brick and mortar school because you cannot cut class or sleep in the back of a lecture hall.
 You must be engaged in learning.

-In addition, Northcentral University has the same regional accreditation as other degree-granting post-secondary educational institutions accredited by the Higher Learning Commission of the Northcentral Association of Colleges and Schools.
+In addition, Northcentral University has the same regional accreditation as other degree-granting post-secondary educational institutions accredited by the WASC Senior College and University Commission.
 This assures you that our programs meet the stringent requirements of academic quality that many employers look for in their talent.

 What is NCU’s online course room like?